Jo2410/sarahApp/README.md

-🧠 Sarah App Backend
+# 🧠 Sarah App Backend
 A secure and scalable backend API for the Sarah App, built with Node.js, Express, and MongoDB.
-This project includes user authentication, encrypted data handling, token-based session management, email verification, Gmail OAuth signup, and secure refresh token workflows.
+This project includes user authentication, encrypted data handling, token-based session management, and secure refresh token workflows.

 🚀 Features
 ✅ User registration & login with validation